theroshanron/facebook_ads_marketing_mastery/Guide to create facebook Ads.md

     - Enable Facebook Pixel for conversion tracking

 - Reach 101
   - When to use : To show your ad to the maximum number of people in your audience on FB, Instagram and messenger
   - Ad formats like single image, slideshow, video and carousel
   - Target a warm audience list of past customers
   - Select people who live in the location where you want to sell product / promote
   - Add a split testing
     - People who travels or people who already live in the Location
   - Use detailed targeting to target your audiences
   - Add frequency cap : Ad appears in regular interval
   -  Add Website URL
   - Enable Facebook Pixel for conversion tracking

+- Traffic 101
+  - To send people to your website or increase engagement with the app
+  - traffic = website Clicks
+  - Have facebook pixel installed on your website and have a custom audience to capture the traffic to re_target these warm audience
+  - Split test with all the variables like gender,age and location
+  - Choose where you want to drive traffic
+  - Add detailed targeting (Exclude or narrow the audience for the better specified targeting)
+    - Such as parents who like dogs but not cats
+  -